 A Note on Interpretation.

-The challenge – and fun – of making historical interpretations is learning the vocabulary and history of a particular pottery style, and then accepting these as guidelines for exploring and expanding that style.
+The challenge – and fun – of making historically inspired pottery is learning the vocabulary and history of a particular pottery style, and then accepting these as guidelines for exploring and expanding that style.
 The pots I make incorporate several degrees of interpretation, from reproductions of certain stylistic methods, to individualized work inspired by those artifacts and styles.
 I am also occasionally commissioned to make replicas of specific items.

 One could reasonably assert that because today’s artists have such ease of access to the world’s entire cultural heritage for use as inspiration, we have a degree of responsibility – lest we become guilty of blatant appropriation.
 When I present my work to the public in conjunction with living history museums, traditional arts fairs, historic home tours, and similar venues, it must first pass the scrutiny of curators, historians, and academics.
-These professionals have a vested interest in maintaining an accurate narrative of humanity’s evolution.
-I share their concerns.
 In my work, I strive to preserve, expand, and encourage recognition of this fascinating early arts heritage.